• Skip to primary navigation

 Fattoush Salad

-Serving of Fattoush Salad in a bowl
+Serving of Fattoush Salad in a bowl.

-This Fattoush Salad is full of fresh and crispy vegetables, toasted pita chips and aromatic herbs.
-The bright and fresh dressing is packed with flavour and makes every bite of this salad delicious.
-This salad is just perfect for those hot summer days when you don't want anything heavy!
+This Fattoush Salad is full of fresh and crispy vegetables, aromatic herbs and toasted pita chips.
+The bright and fresh dressing is packed with flavour and makes every bite of this amazing salad delicious.

-Fattoush is a Middle-Eastern salad made with toasted or fried pieces of pita bread, fresh parsley and mint, and vegetables such as romaine lettuce, tomatoes, radishes and cucumbers.
-Variations of the dish exist throughout the Middle-East.
+Fattoush is a Middle-Eastern salad made with toasted or fried pieces of pita bread, fresh parsley and mint, and vegetables such as fresh greens, tomatoes, radishes and cucumbers.

 You will find most recipes for Fattoush call for ground sumac.
 If you are not familiar with sumac, it is a spice that is made from the berries of a sumac bush.
 It has a tart peppery flavour that is difficult to substitute.

-How to Make Fattoush
+How to Make it

 Variations of Fattoush exist depending on the availability of fresh seasonal produce, so don't hesitate to use different salad greens and different varieties of tomato and cucumber.

-Ingredients overview for Fattoush salad:
+Ingredients for Fattoush salad.

-• Small pita loaves
+• Small pita loaves to make homemade pita chips

-• Romaine lettuce
+• Romaine lettuce or mixed greens

 • Persian or Lebanese cucumbers